It always feels like I have something in my eye

 I’d like to have surgery soon

 I’d like to have surgery quite soon.
 Not being able to read and work on the computer properly does really get to me.
 I know that the operation itself isn't that complicated.
-But something can always go wrong, that much is clear.
+But something can always go wrong, I'm aware of that.
 Still, I wouldn’t wait too long before having surgery because things keep getting worse as time goes on.

 Our real-life stories summarize interviews with people who are affected by the medical condition.
 Our interview partners have given us permission to publish their stories.
 We would like to express our sincere thanks to them.